NewKnowledge/ibex-d3m-wrapper/README.md

 pip3 install -e git+https://github.com/NewKnowledge/ibex-d3m-wrapper.git#egg=IBEXd3mWrapper --process-dependency-links

+## Input
+A pandas dataframe where a column is a pd.Series of text documents.

 ## Output
-A dataframe with objects, text and tokens, corresponding to the detected objects, raw text and tokens predicted to be in the supplied images.
+A dataframe with the sets of named entities extracted from the columns of the input dataframe.

 ## Available Functions

 #### produce
-Produce image object classification predictions and OCR for an image provided as an URI or filepath The input is a pandas dataframe.
+Perform named entity recognition based on the input data provided.
 The output is described above.